akash-network/awesome-akash/dria/README.md

 # Dria Compute Node

-A [Dria](https://dria.co/) Compute Node is a unit of computation within the Dria Knowledge Network.
-It's purpose is to process tasks given by the Dria Admin Node, and receive rewards for providing correct results.
+[Dria](https://dria.co/) unites consumer hardware to generate high-quality, high-throughput, low-cost synthetic data.
+Dria Knowledge Network is a decentralized network that allows many AI agents to collaborate on tasks that improve AI/ML models with synthetic data.
+A Dria Compute Node is a unit of computation within the Dria Knowledge Network, and its purpose is to process tasks given by the Dria Admin Node.

 ## Setup